Mast cell activation syndrome (MCAS)

 • Poor response to anaesthetics

-Hormonal symptoms
+Hormonal symptoms of MCAS

 MCAS and vulvodynia

-Mast cell activation is increased in those with postmenopausal vulvodynia, when compared with premenopausal subjects, despite oestrogen receptor α and neural hyperplasia being about even in the two groups.
+Mast cell activation is increased in those with postmenopausal vulvodynia when compared with premenopausal subjects, despite oestrogen receptor α and neural hyperplasia being about even in the two groups.
 The discrepancy suggests that further regulatory processes may contribute to the age-related incongruence.

-Mast cell activation releases preformed mediators and cause the synthesis and release of other active molecules involved in inflammation, such as cytokines, eicosanoids and chemokines.
+Mast cell activation releases preformed mediators and causes the synthesis and release of other active molecules involved in inflammation, such as cytokines, eicosanoids and chemokines.
 After stimulation, mast cells produce proinflammatory cytokines and tumour necrosis factor-α, as found in vulvodynia biopsy samples.

 MCAS and interstitial cystitis

 Mast cells set off inflammation that causes pain.
-Interstitial cystitis (IC) is a bladder condition resulting in severe pelvic pain that has no known cause, and without consistent inflammation.
+Interstitial cystitis (IC) is a bladder condition resulting in severe pelvic pain that has no known cause and without consistent inflammation.
 IC symptoms correlate with elevated mast cell counts.

-The cause of symptoms
+The cause of MCAS symptoms

 The symptoms are caused by the inappropriate release of mast cell-produced compounds, but when there is no identified excess of mast cells (mastocytosis).